Prince Harry's complaint about 'inaccurate' article rejected by U.K. press regulator

 The animals had been tranquilized and the elephant had also been tethered as the wildlife was being relocated as part of conservation projects, and the newspaper noted that the photos didn't show a rope around the hind legs of the elephant because of the way the picture had been edited.

-The Duke of Sussex subsequently complained to the Independent Press Standards Organisation (IPSO) that the tabloid had breached the accuracy clause of its Editors' Code of Practice.
+The Duke of Sussex subsequently complained to the Independent Press Standards Organization (IPSO) that the tabloid had breached the accuracy clause of its Editors' Code of Practice.

 But in a decision published Thursday, IPSO said the pictures featured in the Instagram post "had previously been published, unedited, in 2016."